 Taobao.com is the world’s largest ecommerce platform, apart from Amazon.com.
 There are millions of unique products here, many of which have never even made it outside of China.

 Remember that products made for the Chinese market are not made to comply with overseas labeling requirements.
 For example, I would not buy apparel and textiles from Taobao.com, as

 Chinese labels are not accepted in the US, Europe or Australia.

 Or well, anywhere else for that matter.

 For most products, it’s better to work directly with manufacturers on Alibaba.com or Globalsources.com.

 DealExtreme.com is one of the earliest Chinese online whoelsalers.
-They where rather unique back when they launched in the late 2000s, and sold local products for extremely low prices.
+They were rather unique back when they launched in the late 2000s and sold local products for extremely low prices.

-DealExtreme.com, or DX, were also one of the earliest companies to offer dropshipping services, and volume discounts, for importers buying 10 or more units.
+DealExtreme.com, or DX, was also one of the earliest companies to offer dropshipping services, and volume discounts, for importers buying 10 or more units.